 Oversight: Requires that the EPA conduct annual Inspector General (IG) audits and submit biennial reports to Congress

 Consistency: The Act requires that EPA must establish a uniform effective date in all states for e-Manifest, and must implement e-Manifest until States are authorized

 Rulemaking and Getting Involved in System Planning

 EPA is required to promulgate a final regulation authorizing e-Manifest no later than October 5, 2013.
 In 2013, EPA intends to issue a final rule to authorize the use of electronic manifests that are created and transmitted through the e-Manifest system.
 The rulemaking will clarify key policy issues associated with implementing the e-Manifest.
 As our rulemaking efforts continue, the Agency will continue to work closely with our State and Federal partners.
-For more information about the e-Manifest rulemaking process, see our FAQs page.
+For more information about the e-Manifest rulemaking process, see our Frequent Questions page.

 EPA has hosted a series of activities designed to engage users and stakeholders in e-Manifest system planning, and will continue to engage stakeholders moving forward.
 These activities will focus on e-Manifest information technology (IT) system planning and will include participation from industry, states, and other interested stakeholders.
 These activities have and will include meetings to discuss system requirements as well as avenues through which to gather information about the current state of technology.
 Development of the rulemaking is distinct from this effort and outside the scope of these meetings.

 e-Manifest System Request for Information